 If she has any unpleasant smelling discharge coming from the vagina

-Do not handle the newborn kittens a lot in the first two days – minimal handling – let the mother bond with her babies.
+Avoid excessive handling of the newborn kittens – let the mother bond with her babies.
 Cats have been known to kill and eat their babies if threatened by other animals or too much human interference.

 Reminder – Female cats can again become pregnant within as little as 2 weeks after giving birth but more usually between 8 weeks and 10 weeks so great care that the queen is kept safely confined during this time.

-If it is intended to get her de-sexed – around 7 weeks is a good time – she can still nurse her kittens afterwards.
+If it is intended to get her de-sexed – around 7 weeks is a good time – she can still nurse her kittens afterward.

 Unplanned cat pregnancy: